Bevin Boys: Bevin Boys Association

-The Bevin Boys Association was formed in 1989 with a small membership of 32 in the Midlands area.
-By 2009 the membership had grown to over 1,800 from all over the United Kingdom and overseas.

-Today the Bevin Boys Association continues to hold meetings and reunions as well as attending commemoration services.
+The Bevin Boys Association was formed in 1989 with 32 members in the Midlands area.
+By 2009 the membership had grown to over 1,800 from all over the UK and overseas.
+The association continued to hold meetings and reunions as well as attending commemoration services.
+Its Web site said as of 2025 that it holds an AGM and social Zoom meetings.

-The society produces a newsletter for all members.

 In popular culture

 Douglas Livingstone's radio play, Road to Durham, is a fictional account of two former Bevin Boys, now in their eighties, as they visit the Durham Miners' Gala.

 British musician Jez Lowe wrote the song "The Sea and the Deep Blue Devil" from the perspective of a Bevin Boy who loses his girlfriend to a Royal Navy recruit.

 English singer-songwriter Reg Meuross wrote a song called "The Bevin Boys (Bill Pettinger's Lament)".
 The song was commissioned by Martin Pettinger as a tribute to his Bevin Boy father, Bill.